Oakland Museum of California: Craftsman movement

 The museum holds a notable collection of paintings and decorative objects associated with the American Craftsman movement, including a large collection of paintings and decorative art by Arthur Mathews and his wife Lucia Kleinhans Mathews.
 The museum holds over 500 paintings, drawings, furniture, and other decorative artwork produced by Arthur and Lucia.
 OMCA is also home to the Matthews's archive which contains notes, sketches, and other memorabilia.

 History

 More than 1.8 million items represent California's history and cultures from the era before Europeans arrived, to the 21st century.
-The strongest collections are in photography; California native baskets and other material; California Gold Rush era artifacts; and material that relates to California technology, agriculture, business and labor, domestic life, and significant events such as World War II.
+The strongest collections are in photography including the Dorthea Lange collection.
+California native baskets and other material; California Gold Rush era artifacts; and material that relates to California technology, agriculture, business and labor, domestic life, and significant events such as World War II.

 The Native Californian basket collection includes an estimated 2,500 baskets from various geographic and cultural regions of California.
 One of the highlights of the collection is an Ohlone basket commissioned by the museum in 2010 from Ohlone artist Linda Yamane.